isisjade/standard-child-themes/README.md

 ## FAQ's

+### Why isn't my child theme showing up in the WordPress Dashboard?

+Because the child themes are located in a subdirectory (that is, `wp-content/themes/standard-child-themes,` the child theme's stylesheet needs to properly reference Standard.

+Make sure that your `style.css` contains this:

+`@import url( '../../standard/style.css' );`

+Rather than this:

+`@import url( '../standard/style.css' );`

 ### When will my theme be merged into the repository?

 As soon as we have time to merge the pull request.